maptiler/maptiler-sdk-js/readme.md

 Read more about transforming coordinates on our [official documentation](https://docs.maptiler.com/client-js/coordinates/#transform).

 ## 💽 Data
-MapTiler Cloud give its users the possibility to [upload and create data](https://cloud.maptiler.com/data/), manually with a user interface or by uploading a GPX, GeoJSON, KML or shp file.
-A unique ID is associated to each dataset so that we can later on access it programmatically to retrieve a GeoJSON equivalent of it:
+MapTiler Cloud gives its users the possibility to [upload and create data](https://cloud.maptiler.com/data/), manually with a user interface or by uploading a GPX, GeoJSON, KML or shp file.
+A unique ID is associated with each dataset so that we can later access it programmatically to retrieve a GeoJSON equivalent of it:

 ```ts
 // in an async function, or as a 'thenable':